 Remove from cookie sheet and let cool on a rack or on a cool stove burner.

-Allow to cool.
+Allow the bread to cool all the way.
 Slice your Irish soda bread with a serrated knife.
 Enjoy!!!